 Study what the role entails and its requirements.
 If you’re working with a recruiter, have them fill you in on all relevant details.
 Go to the interview with a keen understanding of expectations regarding the position.

 If you know the name of your interviewer, look into their background on LinkedIn and other online resources – you may find some pertinent information that could help you during the interview.
 (Worried about looking like a stalker?
 Click here for our helpful article on browsing LinkedIn using stealth mode!)

-Get Ready For Questions
+Get Ready for Questions

 You may not know the exact questions your interviewer will bring up; prepare for what you may potentially be asked.
 Be ready to talk about yourself, why you want to work at the company, your interest in and understanding of the open position, your past responsibilities, strengths and weaknesses, and major challenges you handled.
 Show the value you can bring to the department and company overall.
 Ask a friend to practice with you.
 Read more here: Job Q&A From the Trenches: “Where Will I Be in 5 Years?”
 Interview Answers

 Make sure you can speak to every detail on your resume; you don’t want to get caught in an awkward situation.
 For instance, if you’re asked to talk further on a project you spearheaded, and can’t remember specific details, it won’t look good!